fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 They said, ‘For now you will not enter it, but you shall enter it (one day).’
 I said to them, I have seen many wonders this night.
 What do all these things mean that I have seen?’
 They said: ‘We will tell you.
 The first man you came across, whose head was being smashed with the rock, is the man who studies the Quran then he neither recites it nor acts upon it, and he goes to sleep, neglecting the obligatory prayers.
 The man you came across whose mouth, nose and ears were being torn from front to back, is the man who goes out of his house in the morning and tells a lie that is so serious that it spreads all over the world.
 The naked men and women whom you saw in a structure that resembled an oven are the adulterers and adulteresses.
 The man you saw swimming in the river with rocks being thrown into his mouth is the one who consumed riba (usury).

 The ugly-looking man whom you saw kindling a fire and walking around it was Malik, the keeper of Hell.
-The tall man whom you saw in the garden was Ibraheem, and the children around him were the children who died (young) in a state of fitrah (natural state of mankind, i.e., Islam).’ – Some of the Muslims asked, ‘O Messenger of Allah, what about the children of the mushrikeen?’
+The tall man whom you saw in the garden was Ibrahim, and the children around him were the children who died (young) in a state of fitrah (natural state of mankind, i.e., Islam).’ – Some of the Muslims asked, ‘O Messenger of Allah, what about the children of the mushrikeen?’
 He said, ‘And the children of the mushrikeen too.’ – ‘As for the men who were half handsome and half ugly, they were people who had mixed a good deed with another deed that was bad, but Allah forgave them.’”
 (Narrated by Muslim, no. 7047)

 </details><details><summary>